JasonEtco/jasonet.co/src/pages/posts/thoughts-on-docs.md

 ### Auto-generated documentation

 I've never gotten a good result from tools that purport to generate great documentation from your code.
 I've tried [TypeDoc](https://github.com/TypeStrong/typedoc/), [JSDoc](https://jsdoc.app/), [GoDoc](https://godoc.org/), written my own nonsense, and probably some other ones I'm forgetting.
 Thhe value in those tools is that they make it easier to document the API - but they don't help to write _good_ docs.
 Simply documenting your whole API is _not_ going to be helpful for your users.
 That doesn't mean these tools aren't useful, but they aren't enough on their own, and I've struggled getting them to work together with other tooling.

+### Where the files live

+You write markdown files.
+Now where do you put 'em?
+You basically have two options: in the repository with your source code, or in a separate repository called something like `<project>-docs`.
+I've done both, and there are pros & cons - but **keeping docs co-located with your code can be really, really useful**.
+It's easier to manage changes to docs and code together, and having one repository is generally simpler for both maintainers and contributors.

+It can be a pain to include docs site code, like HTML/CSS files or static site generator configuration files.
+When you start talking about entire websites, I hesitate to call that "documentation" tooling though - you're designing and building a whole site that happens to have docs content.
+That's fine, but it is inherently more complicated than "just writing markdown."

 ### Jason's favorite tools